 - July 3: What Else are You Reading

-- no meeting in August
+- Aug.: No Meeting in August

 Southwest Regional Library Jim Lee Book Club